treacher/payslip_generator/README.md

   monthly pay, so this solution doesn't cater for partial months only for full months.
 - CSV file will not have headers in it.

+## Future improvements
+- Add more tax bracket configuration files and add country code as an arguement for the `generate-payslips` script